 I highly recommend this to families looking for a festive experience.
 Arlo is four and so found them entire hour we spent in the gardens magical – he recognised the stories behind the gingerbread man and the Jack and the bean stalk displays but his favourite element was the woodland walk with all the different animals.
 The entire experience took us about an hour.

-The theme last year was based on fairy tales you will instantly recognise with large books throughout featuring popular quotes.
+The theme the first year was based on fairy tales you will instantly recognise with large books throughout featuring popular quotes.
 The entire garden is filled with Christmas music and sound effects as you walk around I’m not sure if they’re on a loop or there are motion sensors as each display had its own unique sounds.
-We heard “fi fo fum” as we passed the giant and ran across the bridge as we heard a troll.
+Last year was even bigger and better with a stunning sleeping beauty so we are excited to find out what the creative team have been up to this year in the gardens.

 If you’re familiar with the gardens you’ll know exactly what I mean when I say that Santa is near to the hobbit house, in a purpose built hut, and he was lovely and chatty with Arlo, reminding him of course to be good and to leave him a mince pie on the big day.
 Just before we turned the corner to greet him snow machines were bursting out flakes from their spots hidden in the trees and Arlo gasped in amazement.